Betting on eSports at an Online Casino

 Thanks to fantastic advancements in technology, players all over the world can compete with each other playing specific popular video games that are collectively regarded as eSports.
 These competitions have become so popular that they have attracted not only a massive group of dedicated and skilled professional players, but also a huge fanbase of devoted spectators.

 Some of the biggest esports tournaments attract global TV coverage with prize money totalling millions of dollars, setting them up alongside some of the biggest traditional sports in terms of viewership and worth.
 It's no wonder, then, that the demand for esports betting markets has grown too.
 Here is a list of places where you can bet on eSports.

-Online Casinos With eSports
+Online Casinos With eSports in 2022

 All You Need to Know About Esports

 The typical definition of an esport is any video game that can be played on a competitive basis by players individually or as part of a team.
 Esports themselves come in all shapes and sizes, with some offering battle style team-based gameplay while others are more similar to traditional sports such as football.
 But how did it all begin?

 Video game competitions are anything but new, with the first known tournament having taken place back in 1972 on a game called Spacewar.
 The earliest large scale video game competition was held in 1980 by Atari on the game of Space Invaders, which attracted more than 10,000 participants.
 High score based competitions on games such as Pac-Man and Donkey Kong grew in popularity through the 1970s and 80s, with high scores published in publications such as Time, Life, and The Guinness Book of World Records, and arcade game competitions featuring on TV shows.